 Last admission 30 minutes before closing.

-Closed Mondays, 25 December and 1 January.
+Closed Monday, 25 December and 1 January

 For updates and guidelines, please visit the official website.